 Conclusion

 Improving student retention in eLearning requires moving beyond content delivery to creating holistic learning experiences that address human needs for connection, progress, relevance, and support.
-The eight strategies presented here—engagement-first design, active learning, community building, personalization, proactive support, microlearning, progress visibility, and real-world application—represent the most research-supported approaches available.
+The eight strategies presented here—engagement-first design, active learning, community building, personalization, proactive support, microlearning, progress visibility, and real-world application—represent research-supported approaches that address the complex factors influencing online learning completion.

 Implementation need not happen simultaneously.
 Beginning with low-resource strategies like improved progress visibility and instructor presence provides quick wins that build momentum for more comprehensive redesigns.
 The key is treating retention as an ongoing optimization challenge rather than a fixed problem with a permanent solution.